betterscientificsoftware/bssw.io/Site/Communities.md

 - [Software Engineering Community](Communities.SoftwareEngineering.md)
 - and many more ...

-We want your input and perspectivies.
+We want your input and perspectives.
 Please contact us if you would like to start a community-specific landing page.